bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

 Execution
 ~~~~~~~~~
-All start scripts are available in windows and unix versions.
+All provided scripts are available in windows (*.bat) and unix (*.sh) versions.
-Use the scripts in the same manner.
+The scripts need to be invoked from the command line.
+Navigate to the bin directory of the folder where you
+have unpacked the tools to.
+Write the command as described as follows.

     Conversion Tool Usage (converts Tiff to NetCDF-4 files)
     ~~~~~~~~~~~~~~~~~~~~~~~~
-        convert.sh -PtargetDir=<dirPath> <pathToMapTifFile|pathToConditionTifFile>
+        convert(.sh/.bat) -PtargetDir=<dirPath> <pathToMapTifFile|pathToConditionTifFile>

         In case of a CCI-LC Map file the corresponding flag files must be in the same directory as the Map file.
         They are automatically detected and added to the output NetCDF-4 file.